Siddharth-Xenon/ExpressArticle/README.md

 ## EXPRESS Article RESTAPi with FastAPi

 Express Article is a Backend for Blog app with various endpoints including user management, Blog and User Dashboard powered by Mongodb as the database
+### Deployement
+The API is deployed on Render and can be accessed at [https://expressarticle.onrender.com](https://expressarticle.onrender.com).
 ### SETUP
 - **Set Up a Virtual Environment**
    - For Windows: